ByronBenton/ByronBenton/README.md

 ## Hello 👋.
-My name is Byron Benton
+My name is Byron.

-and I have an affinity for creating.
+As long as I remember my passion has always been creating things.
 My specialties include data-driven product development, strategic decision-making and writing code.
 I push my comfort level in an attempt to get better each and every day.
+I would like to collaborate with like-minded people and add to the GitHub community.

-😄 Pronouns: He/Him
+* 😄 Pronouns: He/Him
-🌱 I’m currently learning HTML, CSS and JavaScript with plans to learn Python in the future.
+* 🌱 I’m currently learning HTML, CSS and JavaScript with plans to learn Python in the future.
-(👀) I’m looking to add to the community.
+* (👀) I’m looking to add to the community.
-🤔 I'm a natural deep thinker.
+* 🤔 I'm a natural deep thinker.
-⚡ Fun fact: I love to workout and practice amateur videography and photography.
+* ⚡ Fun fact: I love to workout and practice amateur videography and photography.